Eyre Coote (British Army officer, born 1762): Deployments in Europe

+Christ's Church affair and loss of honors

 He was colonel of the 62nd Foot (1806–1810) and the 34th (Cumberland) Regiment of Foot (1810–1816), elected M.P. for Barnstaple in 1812, and promoted general in 1814.
 His conduct became more and more eccentric, and as "William Cooper" describes in his Flagellation and the Flagellants: A History of the Rod, (Note: William Cooper was a pseudonym of James Glass Bertram (1824–1892)) in November 1815, he entered Christ's Hospital school for boys and offered some boys money for an opportunity to flog them.
 After that he asked them to flog him and rewarded them with money.
 Caught by the school nurse, he was charged for indecent conduct.
 On 25 November 1815, he was brought up at the Mansion House before the Lord Mayor of London on the charge, and acquitted after "donating" £1000 to the school.

 Although the case had been dismissed, the Duke of York, the commander-in-chief of the British Army, heard of these proceedings, and, in spite of strong representations from many distinguished officers, he directed Sir John Abercromby, Sir Henry Fane, and Sir George Cooke to report upon the matter.
 These three generals, after a long inquiry, reported that Coote was eccentric, not mad, and that his conduct had been unworthy of an officer and a gentleman.
 On 21 May 1816, Coote was removed from his regiment, dismissed from the army, and degraded from the Order of the Bath.

+Outside of formal reproach, Coote also became subject of a satyrical cartoon depicting him as an anthropomorphic hog being whipped by students by George Cruikshank, an early caricaturist, and national humiliation.

 Coote lost his seat in parliament at the dissolution of 1818, and died on 10 December 1823.

-Family
+Personal life

-He had eight children with three women and was twice married: first to Sarah (1765–1795), daughter of John Rodbard, left three daughters – Catherine, Sarah and Susannah; and second to Jane, daughter of Col. John Bagwell, left one son, Eyre Coote.
+He had eight children with three women and was twice married: first to Sarah (1765–1795), daughter of John Rodbard, left three daughters, Catherine, Sarah and Susannah; and second to Jane, daughter of Col. John Bagwell, left one son, Eyre Coote.
 Sarah Rodbard is the subject of one of George Romney's paintings.

 Coote also had four children with a Jamaican slave woman named Sally: Susan Coote, born 1812, William Coote, born 1807, John Coote, born 1812 and Henry Coote, born 1818.

+One of Susan Coote's descendants was US soldier and statesman Colin Powell.